sigsum/sigsum/bastion.md

 ### 2.1 — Witness to bastion connection

-A witness connects to the bastion’s witness endpoint with TLS 1.3.
-Other TLS versions must be rejected.
-TLS 1.3 hides client certificates from network observers.
-It presents as its client certificate a self-signed Ed25519 certificate containing the witness public key.
+A witness connects to the bastion’s witness endpoint with TLS 1.3, specifying the ALPN protocol `bastion/0`.
+Other TLS versions must be rejected, as only TLS 1.3 hides client certificates from network observers.
+The witness presents as its client certificate a self-signed Ed25519 certificate containing the witness public key.
 The witness verifies the bastion’s TLS certificate chain like usual.
-The bastion optionally checks if the witness public key is accepted.
+The bastion checks the witness public key against an allow list.

 After opening the connection, the witness starts serving HTTP/2 traffic on it as if it was a client-initiated connection.
 HTTP/2’s multiplexing allows serving multiple parallel requests on a single connection efficiently.
 None of the witness API is modified, except observing the `X-Forwarded-For` header.